 The Interference Filter enables a reduction in interference caused by other ultrasonic sub-sea acoustic devices such as sounders.
 It also provides some noise filtering.
-It is recommended that the interference filter be left selected (ON) if you have another sounder or sonar on your vessel that operates at the same time as the WMB-160F.
-Best results are achieved if all other sounders are turned off.
+It is recommended that the interference filter be left selected (ON) if you have another sounder or sonar on your vessel that operates at the same time as the WMB-80F.
+Best results will be obtained is all other sounders are switched off.